jeremycline/siguldry/sigul-pesign-bridge/README.md

 [mit-url]: LICENSE
 [actions-badge]: https://github.com/fedora-infra/siguldry/workflows/CI/badge.svg
 [actions-url]:https://github.com/fedora-infra/siguldry/actions?query=workflow%3ACI

+# sigul-pesign-bridge

+Drop-in replacement for pesign's daemon that bridges pesign-client requests to a Sigul server.

 The service provides a Unix socket at, by default, `/run/pesign/socket`. `pesign-client` can be used to connect to this socket and request signatures for PE applications.
 Unlike `pesign`, this implementation forwards the request to a [sigul](https://pagure.io/sigul) signing server.